 0 images remaining

-Radiographs left knee joint including leg were taken in AP and lateral projections.
+Radiographs of the left knee joint including leg were taken in AP and lateral projections.

-Radiographs showing sclerotic lesion involving dia-metaphyseal region of tibia with wide zone of transition, osteoid matrix , periosteal elevation (Codman,s Triangle) and characteristic " Sun burst " type of periosteal reaction.
+Radiographs showing sclerotic lesion involving dia-metaphyseal region of the tibia with a wide zone of transition, osteoid matrix, periosteal elevation (Codman,s Triangle) and characteristic " Sunburst " type of periosteal reaction.

 No significant soft tissue involvement or intra-articular extension is appreciated.

-The findings in a 9 Y/O patient compatible with malignant bone lesions such as osteogenic sarcoma.
+The findings in a 9 years old patient; compatible with malignant bone lesions such as osteogenic sarcoma.

 Osteogenic sarcoma is usually seen in 2nd decade.
-Distal femoral metaphysis is most common site.
+The distal femoral metaphysis is the most common site.
 Highly aggressive tumor with high fatality rates mostly due to pulmonary metastases.